 Generates a sound effect that matches video shot

-Generate animated faces from still images and videos
+Generate videos from images or other videos

 Find frames in videos matching text queries

-Create an animated video from audio and a reference image
+Create an animated audio visualizer video from audio and image

 Video SoundFX is an innovative AI-powered tool designed to generate sound effects that match video shots.
 It automatically analyzes the visual content of a video and creates complementary audio effects, enhancing the overall viewing experience.
 This tool simplifies the process of adding sound effects by leveraging image caption prompts to identify scenes and apply appropriate sounds.